palantir/plottable/tutorials/index.md

 Tutorial 1 - Creating a Basic Chart
 -----------------------------------

-In the following tutorial we will create a basic chart by plotting a numerical (x,y) data.
+In the following tutorial we will create a basic chart by plotting numerical `(x,y)` coordinate data.

-The following is the html code that you'll need to run Plottable.
+The following is the html that you'll need to run Plottable.

 {% highlight xml %}